 You may also like:

 Will shin splints go away on their own?

-If you’re new to running, you might experience shin splints during your initial runs.
-But this pain should go away after a few days of running because your body will adjust to the stress of running.
-But if shin splints won’t go away, consider shifting to a proper footwear and apply the right treatment before the condition develops into a stress fracture.
+If you are new to running, you might experience shin splints during your initial runs.
+But this pain should go away after a few days because your body will adjust to the stress of running.
+But if shin splints won’t go away, make sure to have proper footwear and apply the right treatment before the condition develops into a stress fracture.